 SECTION 3.
 It shall be the duty of the Secretary/Treasurer to keep a true and correct record of the proceedings of the meetings, to preserve all books, papers, and articles belonging to the Society, to keep an account of the Society with its members and their contact information.
 He/she shall report unfinished business at previous meetings requiring action, and attend to such other business as the Society may direct.
 He/she shall also supervise and conduct all the correspondence of the Society.
 He/she shall collect the dues of the Society and make disbursements for expenses.
 He/she shall present an annual report of the financial condition of the Society.
 The accounts of the Society may be audited once yearly by a committee appointed by the President.

 SECTION 4.
-It shall be the duty of the Councilor-at-Large to serve as Chair of the Membership Committee.
+It shall be the duty of the Councilor (Active member) to serve as Chair of the Membership Committee.
 He/she will determine due dates for applications, send out applications for review, and submit a slate of candidates to the Executive Council for their approval prior to presentation to the full membership at the Annual Business Meeting.

 SECTION 5.
 It shall be the duty of the Recorder to serve as the Society Editor for the Official Journal of the Society.
 In that capacity, He/she shall work with the journal to provide timely reviews of manuscripts and determine disposition of the manuscripts.

-Vacancies occurring in the offices of the Society other than that of the President shall be filled by appointment by the President until the next meeting.
+Vacancies occurring in the offices of the Society other than that of the President shall be filled by appointment by the President until the completion of the term.
 A vacancy of the President will be filled by the President-Elect.